 Who Switched the Price Tags.

-There is an author called Tony Campolo. who wrote a book called “Who switched the Price Tags”.
-He says, when he was very young, he and a friend got together, and they decided they were going to play a prank on their local community.
+The author Tony Campolo wrote a book called “Who switched the Price Tags”.
+He says, when he was very young, he and a friend got together, and decided they were going to play a prank on their local community.
 They decided, they wouldn’t do anything illegal but they would break into a local shop (I assume they had never heard of the crime of “breaking and entering”) but instead of stealing things, they would take the price tags and switch them around and try to confuse everybody.
 Next day when people entered the store they found expensive items worth 25c and things with very low value, with very expensive price tags.

 Your Price Tags.